bouvet/bouvet-developer-survey/DOCUMENTATION.md

 - Uses ESLint for linting
 - Deployed through Github Actions pipeline
 - Runs in a Docker container on Azure Container Apps
-- Purpose: Retreive and present survey results from backend api.
+- Purpose: Retreive and present survey results using charts etc, in a responsive layout

 ### Backend